-- List the morphological features of bryophytes and pteridophytes, and differentiate between them.
+- List the morphological features of bryophytes and pteridophytes and differentiate between them.

 - List the morphological features of gymnosperms and angiosperms and differentiate between them.

 - Differentiate dicot plants from monocot plants.

 - Observe the parts of at least two flowers:

-- Calyx
+- o Calyx

 - o Corolla

-- Androecium
+- o Androecium

-- Gynoecium
+- o Gynoecium

 - Draw figures of each of the plants which are observed during the lab experience.